YOU'RE READING

 CAPCOM VS. SNK 2: That's more like it, Capcom.
 Dan's still drawn a little strangely but he doesn't seem quite as toned down (to nothing) as he was in Pro.
 In fact, I fought a friend who created two custom characters, a Ratio 4 Ryu he named after himself and a Ratio 4 Dan recolored to look like my picture from Karate class, and I almost beat him.
 My friend's a tough opponent, too, so Capcom must have put at least a little spike back into Dan's punch.

 [Speaking of improvements, Capcom vs. SNK 2 is a lot better as well... it's got more characters and much more freedom of customization, although the backgrounds, 3D or not, didn't get my yayas up (the rooftop location is great, but the others...
 I dunno.
 I never knew Woody from Toy Story was this fond of beer...).
 That's fine, though, because like I said, there are many more fighters in this game, and unlike Capcom vs. SNK only a couple were bad choices.
-I'm really impressed with Eagle... he was the best character in the first Street Fighter and he's definitely pulling his weight in this game.
-I'm hoping he'll be just as fun to play in the Game Boy Advance version of Street Fighter Alpha 3.]
+I'm really impressed with Eagle... he was the best character in the first Street Fighter and he's definitely pulling his weight in this game.]

 SNK VS. CAPCOM: SVC CHAOS: Hey, look who's back!
 Playmore managed to piece SNK back together from the scraps its previous owner, Aruze, had left behind.
 To celebrate its return, Playmore has pitted its most popular characters against Capcom's in a Neo-Geo exclusive.
 Among the fighters included is Dan Hibiki, a hidden character who challenges you in the third round of the game.
 SNK's done a great job with their interpretation of the master of Saikyo, giving him additional moves, a slick new look, and some of the best lines of dialogue in the game.
 You haven't had this much fun with Dan since the golden days of Marvel Super Heroes vs. Street Fighter!